learn-monogame/learn-monogame.github.io/docs/tutorial/starting-shader/README.md

 This tutorial builds on top of [Get started](../../how-to/get-started.md).

-The first part of this tutorial will walk your through the project setup without explaining much.
-Once the project is setup and you can run it, you'll be walked through line by line to understand how everything works under the hood.
+The first part of this tutorial will walk you through the project setup without explaining much.
+Once the project is setup and you can run it, you'll be walked through it line by line to understand how everything works under the hood.

 ## Project setup